aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6a_Scaling_Architectures/Deciding_between_Spot_Reserved_Instances.md

 * **Exam Tips:**
   * **Reserved:**
-    * Don't used for variable
+    * Don't used for variable.
     * For cost savings
     * Look for scenarios where you know you'll need the capacity.
     * Think webserver.